Quasi-graphs, zero entropy and measures with discrete spectrum: Dynamics on quasi-graphs

 A non-oscillatory quasi-arc in a compact metric space $X$ is called a \textit{$0$-order oscillatory quasi-arc}.
-An oscillatory quasi-arc $L$ is called a \textit{$k$-order oscillatory quasi-arc} for some $k>0$ if $\omega(L)$ contains at least one $(k-1)$-order oscillatory quasi-arc, and $\omega(K)$ contains no any $(k-1)$-order oscillatory quasi-arc for every quasi-arc $K$ in $\omega (L)$.
+An oscillatory quasi-arc $L$ is called a \textit{$k$-order oscillatory quasi-arc} for some $k>0$ if $\omega(L)$ contains at least one $(k-1)$-order oscillatory quasi-arc, and $\omega(K)$ does not contain any $(k-1)$-order oscillatory quasi-arc for every quasi-arc $K$ in $\omega (L)$.
 It is not hard to see that the $\omega$-limit set $\omega(L)$ of an oscillatory quasi-arc $L$ of order $k$ contains at least one oscillatory quasi-arc $K_i\subset \omega(L)$ of order $i$ for each $i=0,1,\ldots, k-1$, and does not contain any quasi-arc of order $n\geq k$.
 The following lemma combines \cite[Lemma~3.1, Corollaries 3.2 and 3.3 and Proposition 3.4]{MS17}.